 Key Stage One (years 1 and 2)

-Year 1 children are taught in Wayland class with Foundation Stage.
-Year 2 children are taught in Ridgeway class with Year 3.
+Year 1 and Year 2 children are taught in Wayland class with Foundation Stage.

 Key Stage Two (years 3, 4, 5 and 6)

-Year 3 children are taught in Ridgeway class with year 2.
-Years 4, 5 and 6 are taught in Ashdown class.
+Year 3 and 4 children are taught in Ridgeway class.
+Years 5 and 6 are taught in Ashdown class.

 The school provides a broad, balanced, relevant curriculum with due regard to the ability of each pupil.
 At all times pupils are encouraged and expected to produce their best efforts.
 The curriculum is planned by the whole staff and is consistently monitored and improved.
 The nationally defined curriculum provides the basis of our school curriculum in accordance with legal requirements.
 We firmly believe in the development of the key skills of literacy and numeracy and a significant amount of time is spent on these areas.
 The school uses the National Literacy and National Numeracy Frameworks to help achieve the best possible development.